Jones and UIC host Murray State - WTOP News

 Chicago; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: UIC faces the Murray State Racers after Christian Jones scored 25 points in UIC’s 77-59 loss to the Bradley Braves.
+BOTTOM LINE: UIC takes on the Murray State Racers after Christian Jones scored 25 points in UIC’s 77-59 loss to the Bradley Braves.

 The Flames are 4-4 in home games.
-UIC is second in the MVC at limiting opponent scoring, allowing 65.3 points while holding opponents to 39.8% shooting.
+UIC ranks fifth in the MVC in rebounding with 35.1 rebounds.
+Toby Okani paces the Flames with 7.3 boards.

-The Racers are 4-2 against MVC opponents.
-Murray State averages 72.5 points and has outscored opponents by 2.3 points per game.
+The Racers are 4-2 in MVC play.
+Murray State is 0-1 in games decided by less than 4 points.

-TOP PERFORMERS: Toby Okani is averaging 11.5 points, 7.3 rebounds, 1.5 steals and 2.2 blocks for the Flames.
-Jaden Brownell is averaging 1.6 made 3-pointers over the last 10 games for UIC.
+TOP PERFORMERS: Isaiah Rivera is averaging 14.2 points for the Flames.
+Okani is averaging 10.2 points over the last 10 games for UIC.

-Jacobi Wood is averaging 13 points and 4.3 assists for the Racers.
-Rob Perry is averaging 12.2 points over the last 10 games for Murray State.
+Rob Perry is scoring 13.8 points per game with 4.8 rebounds and 2.3 assists for the Racers.
+Quincy Anderson is averaging 11.9 points and 5.3 rebounds while shooting 45.2% over the past 10 games for Murray State.

 LAST 10 GAMES: Flames: 3-7, averaging 65.3 points, 32.3 rebounds, 15.1 assists, 5.1 steals and 5.4 blocks per game while shooting 43.3% from the field.
 Their opponents have averaged 67.8 points per game.